Two-factor Authentication

 • Account Settings.
 Password, timezone, account deletion.

 • API Tokens.
-Programmatic access bypasses 2FA, so treat tokens with the same care.
+Programmatic access does not use 2FA, so treat a token with the same care.